-4.4.1 The championship will be awarded to the top three teams that achieve the highest total score as determined by combining the interview and their best performance score.

-4.4.2 Best Presentation Award will be awarded to the outstanding presentation.
+- 4.4.1 The championship will be awarded to the best team that achieve the highest total score as determined by combining the interview and their best performance score. - 4.4.2 Best Presentation Award will be awarded to the outstanding presentation.